wikihouseproject/Microhouse/README.md

 _AssemblyManual: Detailed guide on how to put the whole thing together

-_othercomponents_v0.5.dxf: Additional CNC cutting files for fit out of the design
+_othercomponents_v0.5.dxf: Additional CNC cutting files for other components, such as fit-out furniture using SPARROW and cladding panels.

 _WRENchassis_v0.5.dxf: Complete CNC cutting files for the building's structural chassis